funfair-tech/fun-wallet-docs/docs/guide/web-sdk/angular.md

 ::: tab src/ethereum.service.ts

 We will create a new `ts` file in the `src` which will hold our web3 logic.
-This example we are going to call it `ethereum.service.ts`.
-Please note you can structure this code as you want but for us a new angular service makes the code nice and clean.
+In this example, we are going to call it `ethereum.service.ts`.
+Please note you can structure this code as you want but for us a new Angular service makes the code nice and clean.

-We then have written 2 common `web3` methods to send a transaction and sign a message.
+We then have written two common `web3` methods to send a transaction and sign a message.
 All the `web3` methods work the same as normal and you can just use the standard interface to call them.

-When you sign anything an approval modal will appear for the user automatically, read [here](../information/approval-modal) for more info about them.
+When you sign anything, an approval modal will appear for the user automatically.
+Read [here](../information/approval-modal) for more info about them.

 ```ts
 import { Injectable } from '@angular/core';